andreas-stuerz/opn-cli/README.md

   You need a valid API key and secret to interact with the API.
 Open your browser and go to System->Access->Users and generate or use an existing Api Key.

   See: https://docs.opnsense.org/development/how-tos/api.html#creating-keys.

   SSL verify / CA:

-  If you use ssl verification (--ssl-verify), make sure to specify a valid ca with --ca <path_to_bundle>.
+  If you use ssl verification (--ssl-verify), make sure to specify a valid ca or cert with --ca <path_to_bundle>.

   To download the default self-signed cert, open the OPNsense Web Gui and go to System->Trust->Certificates.
 Search for the Name: "Web GUI SSL certificate" and press the "export user cert" button.

   If you use a ca signed certificate, go to System->Trust->Authorities and press the "export CA cert" button to download the ca.

-  Save the cert or the ca as ~/.opn-cli/ca.pem.
+  Save the ca and pass the path to the --ca option.

   Configuration:

+  The base directory for the config is ~/.opn-cli.

+  If the environment variable XDG_CONFIG_HOME is set, ~/.config/opn-cli will be used instead.

   You can set the required options as environment variables.
 See --help "[env var: [...]"

   Or use a config file passed with -c option.

-  The configuration cascade from highest precedence to lowest:
+  The configuration cascade from the highest precedence to lowest:

   1. argument & options

   2. environment variables

   3. config file

   Happy automating!